Makeup, Make-up or Make Up?

 Write Makeup (for the Adjective)

 As makeup is the most efficient and current version of the noun, it follows that it should be used as the adjective too.
-Therefore:- makeup artist
+Therefore:

 Write Make Up (for the Verb)

 As a verb make up is a phrasal verb, i.e., a verb made up of a verb and another word (either a preposition or a particle).
 In the case of make up, make is the verb and up is a preposition.
 Phrasal verbs are never merged into one word or joined with hyphens.
-Therefore:- Anne, please make up the witch for the next scene.
+Therefore: Read more about phrasal verbs.